micro/services/db/README.md

 # DB Service

-The DB service is a simple database which provides persistent storage via a Create Read Update Delete (CRUD) API.
-It includes fast querying, ordering, and more.
+The DB service is a straightforward key-value and document database which provides persistent storage via a Create Read Update Delete (CRUD) API.
+It includes feature rich querying and JSON based formatted records for native use in Node.js and or any language.
+Powering the backend of your apps from anywhere in the world.